Flexible Open Learning

 Frequently asked questions

-The length of time to achieve a qualification will depend on your current experience using a computer.
-For those new to using computers it will take longer as you will carry out a significant amount of learning.
+The length of time to achieve a qualification will depend on your current skills and experience using a computer.
 For those with some experience the amount of learning is reduced therefore you should achieve more quickly.

-The terms Level 1 and Level 2 come from the qualifications framework.
+The terms Entry Level, Level 1 and Level 2 come from the qualifications framework.
+Entry Level is described as in need of basic knowledge and skills.
 Level 1 is described as competence which involves the application of knowledge and skills to a range of varied work activities, most of which may be routine or predictable.
 Level 2 is described as competence which involves the application of knowledge and skills in a significant range of varied work activities, performed in a variety of contexts.
 Some of the activities are complex or non-routine, and there is some individual responsibility and autonomy.
 Collaboration with others, perhaps through membership of a work group or team, may often be a requirement.